labex-labs/open-source-labs/python/practical-python/lab-01-02-hello-world-a-first-program/step3.md

 print('hello world')
 ```

-You can create these files with your favorite text editor.
+You can create a `hello.py` file in the `/home/labex/project` directory using your favourite text editor.